 Active visitor restrictions

-- Accompanying a minor under the age of 18
+No visitors under the age of 14

-*Circumstances may allow for specific exceptions to the criteria above
+*Circumstances may allow for specific exceptions.

 We are continuing to follow CDC guidelines to prevent the spread of the COVID-19 public health crisis by implementing additional masking for all patients and visitors in public spaces such as hallways and elevators.